-The 3th edition of the practical education and mentoring program “Discover your call in IT” has come to an end.
-The winning application helps you unlock your door without a key if you were locked out of your house.
+The 2ndedition of the “Discover your call in IT” practical education and mentoring program has come to an end.
+The winning application helps you unlock your door without a key if you are locked out of your house.

 High school students, IT companies, mentors and teachers gathered at the closing ceremony of the current edition of “Discover your call in IT”, held at the end of September.
-Over 100 high school students, organized in 20 teams submitted and presented the projects they developed during the program, under the guidance of senior software engineers who acted as mentors.
+Over 100 high school students, organized in 20 teams, submitted and presented the projects they developed during the program, under the guidance of senior software engineers who acted as mentors.

 VOMPi (Voice of Modern People) is a platform designed to facilitate the voting process at all levels: nation, school, corporate.
-VOMPi helps you to organize the election of the student council president or to express your option in the presidential elections with a single click, from your coach at home.
+VOMPi helps you to organize the election of the student council president or to express your option in the presidential elections with a single click, from your couch at home.
 The team got the 2nd prize.

 EDUCKATION is a gamified learning platform that allows high school students to exchange information related to their homework or school lessons.
 It encourages peer to peer learning and a creative approach of knowledge building.
 The team members got Rasberry Pies with SD cards and power banks.